 A

-These are the income tax rates for individuals and special trusts.
+These are the income tax rates - referred to as the marginal tax rates - for individuals and special trusts.

 Taxable Income Rate of Tax Taxable Income Rate of Tax